Fast model-based clustering of partial records: Methodology

-where, as compared to the updates for $\bm{\mu}_k$ using fully observed data, the role of the missingness indicators $\bm{a}_i$ in the right-hand side of \eqref{eq:cmmu} is to only add element-wise contributions for observed values.
-Likewise, the left-hand side term serves as a number of observations adjustment in an element-wise manner to adjust for the number of observed values for each feature.
-To finish the first CM-step, we update the $\nu_k$'s as the solution to
+if it increases $Q_2(\cdot)$, or we keep the current value (however, see the comment below).
+Compared to updates for $\bm{\mu}_k$ using fully observed data, the missingness indicators $\bm{a}_i$ in the RHS of \eqref{eq:cmmu} only add element-wise contributions for observed values.
+Similarly, the LHS term serves as an element-wise number-of-observations adjustment for the number of observed values in each feature.
+The first CM-step then updates the $\nu_k$s as the solution to

 There is no closed-form solution to~\eqref{eq:cmnu}.
 Our {\tt R} package {\sc MixtClust} offers a numerical solution using Brent's method \citep{brent71} and, by default, also extends the closed-form approximation introduced by \citet{andrews18} that uses